apache/solr-operator/docs/solr-cloud/scaling.md

 ### Solr Pod Scale-Down

-When the desired number of Solr Pods that should be run `SolrCloud.Spec.Replicas` is decreased, the `SolrCloud.spec.autoscaling.vacatePodsOnScaleDown` option determines whether the Solr Operator should move replicas off of the pods that are about to be deleted.
+When the desired number of Solr Pods that should be run `SolrCloud.Spec.Replicas` is decreased, the `SolrCloud.spec.scaling.vacatePodsOnScaleDown` option determines whether the Solr Operator should move replicas off of the pods that are about to be deleted.

 When a StatefulSet, which the Solr Operator uses to run Solr pods, has its size decreased by `x` pods, it's the last